-- Georgia Cooperative Assistance: Grandparents Raising Grandchildren: A series of article covering a range of topics from moving your grandchild into your home to helping them succeed in school to caring for yourself.
+- Georgia Cooperative Assistance: Grandparents Raising Grandchildren: A series of article covering a range of topics from moving your grandchild into your home to caring for yourself.

 - University of Florida Extension: Grandparents Raising Grandchildren: Another great series of articles covering a range of topics from a crash course in child development to custody options.